Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Methodology

+We now solve a set of inverse problems, with the solution of each providing additional information at a design.
+Specifically, given $\bbb[y]$, we temporarily ``forget" $\bbb[\theta]^*$, and for any design point $k$, we consider

+where $W_k$ restricts the data space to $k$.
 The posterior distributions of $\bbb[\theta] \mid W_k \bbb[y]$ for all $k$ obtained by solving \eqref{eq:restrIPinf} informs us about the sensitivities of $\mmm[G]_\infty$ with respect to parameters, when only data at different $k$ is available.
-To simplify solution of the inverse problem, we approximate the internal variability covariance matrix $\Sigma(\bbb[\theta])$ by a fixed covariance matrix $\Sigma(\bbb[\theta^*])$.
+To simplify the solution of the inverse problem, we approximate the internal variability covariance matrix $\Sigma(\bbb[\theta])$ by a fixed covariance matrix $\Sigma(\bbb[\theta^*])$.
 This covariance matrix can be obtained by running a collection of control simulations with parameters fixed to (the known) $\bbb[\theta]^*$ but with different initial conditions.

-The \emph{utility} $U$ of a design $W_k$ is a scalar function reflecting the quality of a given design.
+The utility $U$ of a design $W_k$ is a scalar function reflecting the quality of a given design.
 The design that maximizes the utility function is known as the optimal design.
 We choose a utility function by measuring information gain (or uncertainty reduction) in $(\bbb[\theta]\mid W_k\bbb[y])$ relative to the prior, in a form of Bayesian optimal design.
-We use the utility function arising from the linear Bayesian design \cite{ChaVer95}, which is the determinant of the information matrix (inverse posterior covariance matrix),
+We use a common choice of utility function that arises in both the Bayesian and non-Bayesian design literature e.g., \cite{ChaVer95,book:FedHac97,Schneider99a,DroMcGPetRya16}, namely, the inverse of the determinant of the information matrix (i.e., the inverse of the posterior covariance matrix),